 New York, London & Belfast

-After meeting Branford Marsalis at the RNCM in April 2003, Branford invited Dan to study with him in the USA, which Dan did in March 2005.
-Whilst in New York Dan was inspired by the many amazing musicians he heard and met & upon retiring to England he moved to London.
-Dan’s target was to return to New York, but meeting and marrying his wife Katy, led to a move to Belfast in 2007.
-Dan was active on the small but thriving Irish Jazz Scene until his move back to England in 2011.
+After meeting Branford Marsalis at the RNCM in April 2003, Branford invited Dan to study with him in the USA, which Dan did in March / April 2005.
+Whilst in New York, Dan was inspired by the many amazing musicians he heard & upon returning to England, he moved to London in the summer of 2005.
+Dan’s target was to return to New York, but meeting and marrying his wife Katy led to a move to Belfast in 2007.
+Dan was active on the small but thriving Irish Jazz Scene, until his move back to England in 2011.

 Cambridge and beyond…

-Dan is now based in Cambridge where he teaches saxophone at the University and to students all over the world, (including Antartica) through his innovative teaching site, Cambridge Saxophone.com.
-Dan still maintains an active performance schedule with regular tours, residences and his ‘Jazz Vespers’ project that has seen Dan lead jazz events at St. Paul’s Cathedral, Ely Cathedral and the new home for Jazz Vespers in London, Methodist Central Hall, Westminster.
+Dan is now based in Cambridge where he teaches saxophone at the University of Cambridge and to students all over the world, (including Antarctica,) through his award-winning website, Cambridge Saxophone.com.
+Dan still maintains an active performance schedule with regular tours, residences and his ‘Jazz Vespers‘ project, that has seen Dan on Prime Time National TV, (BBC One,) leading jazz events at St. Paul’s Cathedral, Ely Cathedral and the at new home for Jazz Vespers in London, Methodist Central Hall, Westminster.

-Dan has recently started ‘Vlogging’ and enjoys photography, sport and most of all spending time with his young family.
+Dan is an active ‘Vlogger’, (his YouTube channel now has over 5000 subscribers in twenty countries), and he enjoys photography, sport and most of all spending time with his young family.